-NOTE 9 - RECEIVABLES
+NOTE 8 - RECEIVABLES

 The CIC is the lessee of a building located at 8000 Walton Parkway, New Albany which includes Phase I and Phase II space.
-As the lessee, the CIC entered into a lease and makes monthly payments of \$8,853.
-Since this agreement is on a month-to-month basis it does not meet the definition of a lease under GASB Statement No. 87.
+As the lessee, the CIC entered into an operating lease and makes monthly payments of \$9,951.
+The lease is in effect for 2021.
 The CIC subleases office space in the building to start-up businesses in the City.
 As a lessor, the CIC charges rent and internet subscription fees to tenants.
 The CIC also receives a monthly revenue sharing amount with WOW Business Partner Alliance.
-There was \$8,847 in accounts receivable as of December 31, 2022.
+There was \$8,099 in accounts receivable as of December 31, 2021.

-NOTE 10 - COVID-19
+NOTE 9 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
 Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
-The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the CIC.
+During 2021, the CIC received COVID-19 funding.
+The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the CIC.
 The impact on the CIC's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.